Skip to content

 Asylum

-Impact of Enforcement on Legal Immigration
+Impact of Immigration Enforcement on Legal Immigration

 Analysis of U.S. Customs and Border Protection (CBP) data on immigration enforcement shows a greater impact on legal immigration rather than undocumented immigration.
 This information comes from a report published by the Cato Institute.
 For example, legal entries since January 2025 is dropped more than twice as the rate of